KarimOsmanGH/Forest-Impact-Simulator/README.md

    - **Visual indicators**: Recommended species are marked with stars and sorted to the top
 4. **Set Distribution**: For multiple trees, specify percentage distribution or use equal split
 5. **Set Duration**: Adjust simulation years (1-100) using the slider
-6. **Analyze Results**: Review annual and cumulative environmental impacts with real-world comparisons
+6. **Analyze Results**: Review comprehensive impacts across four tabs:
+   - **Environment**: Soil data, climate data, carbon sequestration, biodiversity, and ecosystem benefits
+   - **Economic**: Job creation and conservation benefits
+   - **Social**: Community benefits and social impact scores
+   - **Land Use**: Erosion reduction, soil improvement, and habitat creation
 7. **Export Results**: Download your analysis in GeoJSON (GIS), JSON (data), or CSV (spreadsheets) format

 ## 🛠️ Technology Stack